ivandotv/validar/docs/validate/validate-async.md

 nav_order: 1
 ---

-Validation tests can be asynchronous (talk to the database etc..) in that case you just use the `validateAsync` function and handle the promise that is returned when all validation test are done.
+Validation tests can be asynchronous (talk to the database etc..) in that case you just use the `validateAsync` function and handle the promise that is returned when all validation tests are done.

 ```js
 const { validate, validation } = require('validar')